PerchCMS/perch-docs/src/api/reference/perchapi-factory.md

 ## Naming convention

 Try to keep your classes namespaced by prefixing your (company) name and app name.
-So if you're company is called `Company` and your app is called `App`, you would use `CompanyApp_Articles`:
+So if your company is called `Company` and your app is called `App`, you would use `CompanyApp_Articles`:

 ```php
 class CompanyApp_Articles extends PerchAPI_Factory { }